dcs2014/RSI-Projects-12/README.md

 The administration projects that are designed to extend and simplify command line usage.
 The application runs in two main modes
 - command line mode,
 - web browser mode,
-- build mode, project rebuilds its sources.
+- build mode, project rebuilds its sources,
+- source project files viewer - to be added.

 Additionally, history of navigated pages and folders is maintained.